bocaletto-luca/bocaletto-luca/README.md

 <!-- About Me Section -->
 ## About Me
-I'm a Full-Stack Developer with a broad background in web development, backend systems, and system administration.
-I also love creating browser-based remakes of classic video games, WebApp, Software.
+I’m a Full-Stack Developer with a broad background in web development, backend systems, and system administration.
+I started coding on a Commodore 64 as a kid, then graduated to the Amiga 500 and Amiga 1000.
+Over the years I’ve used every version of Windows and many GNU/Linux distros—Debian (and its derivatives) remains my go-to.
+I also love creating browser-based remakes of classic video games, building WebApps and desktop software.
+When I’m not coding you’ll find me at a piano or keyboard rig—sometimes firing up my synths or shredding on guitar.

 <!-- What I Do -->
 ## What I Do